Everything you need to know about the 2017 postseason

 The Cubs' overall record may not compare to those of the Dodgers, Indians, Astros and Nationals, but remember that they were 43-45 at the All-Star break.
 Since then, only the Indians have a better record and no team scored more runs in the second half.
 Six regulars are slugging over .500 in the second half, led by Kyle Schwarber, who returned from his demotion to the minors to hit 17 home runs in 186 at-bats after the break.
 Joe Maddon has the most versatility and depth in his position players of any manager.

 If there's a key guy, however, it may be Jon Lester.
 With a 2.63 postseason ERA over 133⅔ innings, he has been a clutch October performer and the Cubs won four of his five postseason starts last year.
-He's had some strange outings this year, including a 10-run game in July in which he got just two outs, a nine-run outing in August after which he landed on the DL with shoulder fatigue, and then a seven-run outing in September.
-His final two starts were more promising as he allowed just one run over 11 innings.
-If Lester finds his stuff at the right time, the Cubs just may make history once again.
+He has had some strange outings this year, including a 10-run game in July in which he got just two outs, a nine-run outing in August after which he landed on the DL with shoulder fatigue, and then a seven-run outing in September.
+His final two starts were more promising as he allowed just one run in 11 innings.
+If Lester finds his stuff at the right time, the Cubs just might make history once again.